jaksaj/rinbp25-promptVs/API_EXAMPLES.md

   - Too many models are running
   - A model is not running when trying to use it
   - A model is already being pulled/started/stopped
 - The `/models/status` endpoint provides detailed information about each model's state
+- The batch prompt endpoint will process the prompt for all specified models that are running and return error messages for those that are not